 - Create a parameter to enable selection of a month/year

-- Drag the calculated field to the filter shelf and set to True
+- This is a boolean calculated field, it returns True of False.
+Drag the calculated field to the filter shelf and set to True

 - Create a calculated field to be the month filter.
-This has to be a table calculation to happen after the prior period is calculated.
-LOOKUP(ATTR([DateField]),0)
+This has to be a table calculation to happen after the calculation of the prior period:

 - Drag the month calculated field to the filter shelf and Show Filter.